paldepind/functional-frontend-architecture/examples/file-uploader/README.md

 (which are constructed via future chains of actions to 'dive down' the component tree, based on server responses).

-The uploader wraps XmlHttpRequest in a [ramda-fantasy][rf] Future, which repeatedly resolves on XHR progress events.
+The uploader wraps XMLHttpRequest in a [ramda-fantasy][rf] Future, which repeatedly resolves on XHR progress events.